nbardy/diffusers/examples/training_advanced/Readme.md

 BLIP_label.py

-A script for running blip labels on a folder and renaming with symlinks to save disc space.
+A script for running blip labels on a folder and renaming with symlinks to save disc space

 BIN_ASPECT.py

-A script for binning a dataset into aspect ratio buckets for training on mulitple dimensional data.
+A script for binning a dataset into aspect ratio buckets for training on mulitple dimensional data

 Training scripts has: